The 3 Types of Countryside Travel in Japan (And Which One Fits You)

 Umaji Village, Kochi

 Umaji Village is Kochi Prefecture’s second smallest village, best known for its organic yuzu.
-There’s a single bakery and coffee shop, a self-guided tour through the packing facility for their ready-made yuzu products, and one onsen hotel.
-This is the kind of place where you wander slowly, stock up on bottles of yuzu ponzu and marmalade, dip your feet in the river, and watch locals greet each other by name as they go about their day.
+There’s a single bakery and coffee shop, a self-guided tour through the village’s yuzu packing facility, and one hot spring hotel tucked beside the river.
+This is the kind of place where you wander slowly, stock up on bottles of yuzu ponzu and marmalade, dip your feet into the cold river water, and watch locals greet each other by name as they pass by.

 Photo by Finn Mund on Unsplash